By Beth Demme

 I didn’t find God’s unconditional love on a pretty, perfectly shiny day.

 It didn’t happen in a season of my life when I was doing everything just right or making decisions I believed would make God proud of me.
 Actually, it happened at a time when I believed everything in my negative soundtrack.
-I didn’t pray to God or seek Him because, well … I was afraid He didn’t want anything to do with me.
+I didn’t pray to God or seek God because, well … I was afraid God didn’t want anything to do with me.

 The trouble came when my children were toddlers.